Understanding IB Exams

 Theory of Knowledge (TOK)

-- TOK Exhibition (33%) – Linking personal objects to knowledge concepts.
+- TOK Exhibition (33%): Personal objects linked to knowledge

 Extended Essay (EE)